swhan0329/topology_classification/README.md

 # Topology Classification
-This is a topology classification training and inference code using the pretrained ResNet18.
+This is a topology classification training and inference code using the pretrained ResNet18, ResNet152 and ResNeXt-101-32x8d.

 When you input the image of topology, this network predicts how many nodes there are in this image.